leontoeides/indicium/README.md

 # What's New?

-* `0.4.0`: Initial support for fuzzy string searching.
+* `0.4.0`: Initial support for fuzzy searching.

+* `0.4.0`: Breaking change: builder pattern now wants owned values.

+* `0.4.0`: Breaking change: new defaults. **Any dependent software should see if or how the updated defaults change search behaviour before adopting the 0.4.0 update.**

-* `0.4.0`: New defaults are considered a breaking change. **Any dependent software should see how the updated defaults change search behaviour before adopting this update.**
+* `0.4.0`: New defaults are considered a breaking change. **Any dependent software should see if or how the updated defaults change search behaviour before adopting this update.**

 * `0.3.7`: An experimental feature is now disabled by default to reduce resource consumption.